angelodian/angelodian.github.io/projects/gemination.md

 ---

-### Preaspiration and VOT
+### Pre- and post-aspiration, and their relationship with "strength"

-To maintain “strong” unlenited forms, speakers exert additional effort both at the **oral level** – using the lips or tongue to create tighter constrictions – and at the **laryngeal level**, in the “voice box,” where the vocal folds are located.
+To maintain “strong” unlenited forms, speakers exert additional effort both at the **oral level** – using the lips or tongue to create tighter constrictions – and at the **laryngeal level**, that is, at the level of the larynx, also known as the "voice box", where the vocal folds are located.

 In my data, this laryngeal "strength" is implemented by spreading the vocal folds apart, resulting in **aspiration**: a short, voiceless release of air, as in the initial sound of *hot*.
+Interestingly, this aspiration can manifest itself differently across regional varieties of Italian:

-- In many varieties of Italian, aspiration occurs **before the consonant’s closure** – what phoneticians call *preaspiration*.
+- In many varieties, aspiration occurs **before the consonant’s closure** – what phoneticians call *preaspiration* (Dian et al., [2023](#ref-dian2023)).
 - In others, such as some **Calabrian** varieties, it occurs **after the closure**, producing what is known as *long-lag voice onset time (VOT)*, or in some cases *post-aspiration*.
 - Preaspiration tends to mark “strong” voiceless sounds, including geminates, but it can also appear in single, unlenited consonants in northern varieties such as Veneto Italian (Dian et al., [2023](#ref-dian2023)).